Compile-time Code & Metaprogramming

 - Dependencies of a crate will always be evaluated before the dependent crate.

-- Any annotations on a function will be run before the function itself is resolved.
-This is to allow the annotation to modify the function if necessary.
+- Any attributes on a function will be run before the function body is resolved.
+This is to allow the attribute to modify the function if necessary.
 Note that if the

 function itself was called at compile-time previously, it will already be resolved and cannot be modified.
 To prevent accidentally calling functions you wish to modify